Last updated: 21/07/2026

 We share personal information only where necessary, and with appropriate safeguards in place.
 We may share information with:

-• AI service providers: the AI study companion processes your child's responses using Google Cloud infrastructure, hosted in the UK (London region).
+- AI service providers: The AI study companion processes your child's responses using Google Cloud Vertex AI, hosted in Google's EU multi-region (data centres within the European Union).
 We have confirmed that customer data is not used to train Google's AI models.

-• Customer-relationship management: we use Attio to store parent/carer contact details and a record of our communications with you.
+- Customer-relationship management: we use a CRM to store parent/carer contact details and a record of our communications with you.

-• Workflow automation: we use n8n to move information securely between our systems.
+- Workflow automation: we use a third-party workflow automation platform to move information securely between our systems.

 We require all sub-processors to protect personal information and to use it only for the purposes we specify.